-PART X PAYMENT RECEIPTS AND TAX CERTIFICATES
+PART IX PAYMENT RECEIPTS AND TAX CERTIFICATES

-Receipts for Payments
+18. Receipts for Payments

-19. On receipt of a payment of taxes, the tax administrator must issue a receipt to the taxpayer and must enter the receipt number on the tax roll opposite the interest in land for which the taxes are paid.
+On receipt of a payment of taxes, the tax administrator must issue a receipt to the taxpayer and must enter the receipt number on the tax roll opposite the interest in land for which the taxes are paid.

-Tax Certificate
+19. Tax Certificate

-20.(1) On receipt of a written request and payment of the fee set out in subsection (2), the tax administrator must issue a Tax Certificate showing whether taxes have been paid in respect of an interest in land, and if not, the amount of taxes outstanding.

-(2) The fee for a Tax Certificate is twenty-five dollars (\$25) for each tax roll folio searched.
+- (1) On receipt of a written request and payment of the fee set out in subsection (2), the tax administrator must issue a Tax Certificate showing whether taxes have been paid in respect of an interest in land, and if not, the amount of taxes outstanding. - (2) The fee for a Tax Certificate is twenty five dollars (\$25.00) for each tax roll folio searched.

-PART XI

-PENALTIES AND INTEREST
+PART X PENALTIES AND INTEREST

-Penalty
+20. Penalty

-21. If all or part of the taxes remain unpaid after July 2 of the year in which they are levied, a penalty of ten percent (10 %) of the portion that remains unpaid will be added to the amount of the unpaid taxes and the amount so added is, for all purposes, deemed to be part of the taxes.
+If all or part of the taxes remain unpaid after July 2 of the year in which they are levied, a penalty of 10 percent (10%) of the portion that remains unpaid will be added to the amount of the unpaid taxes and the amount so added is, for all purposes, deemed to be part of the taxes.

-Interest
+21. Interest

-22. If all or any portion of taxes remains unpaid after July 2 of the year levied, the unpaid portion accrues interest at fifteen percent (15%) per year.
+If all or any portion of taxes remains unpaid after July 2 of the year levied, the unpaid portion accrues interest at 15 percent (15%) per year.

-Application of Payments
+22. Application of Payments

-23. Payments for taxes must be credited by the tax administrator first, to taxes, including interest, from previous taxation years, second, to a penalty added in the current taxation year, and third, to unpaid taxes for the current taxation year.
+Payments for taxes must be credited by the tax administrator first, to taxes, including interest, from previous taxation years, second, to a penalty added in the current taxation year, and third, to unpaid taxes for the current taxation year.

-PART XII REVENUES AND EXPENDITURES
+PART XI REVENUES AND EXPENDITURES

-Revenues and Expenditures
+23. Revenues and Expenditures

-24.(1) All revenues raised under this Law must be placed into a local revenue account, separate from other moneys of the First Nation.
+(1) All revenues raised under this Law must be placed into a local revenue account, separate from other moneys of Kanaka.

-- (2) Revenues raised include

-- (a) taxes, including, for clarity, interest, penalties and costs, as set out in this Law; and

-- (b) payments-in-lieu of taxes.

-(3) An expenditure of revenue raised under this Law must be made under the authority of an expenditure law.
+- (2) Revenues raised include - (a) taxes, including, for clarity, interest, penalties and costs, as set out in this Law; and - (b) payments-in-lieu of taxes. - (3) An expenditure of revenue raised under this Law must be made under the authority of an expenditure law.

-Reserve Funds
+24. Reserve Funds

-25.(1) Reserve funds established by Council must

-- (a) be established in an expenditure law; and - (b) comply with this section.

-(2) Except as provided in this section, moneys in a reserve fund must be deposited in a separate account and the moneys and interest earned on it must be used only for the purpose for which the reserve fund was established.

-(3) Council may, by expenditure law,

-(a) transfer moneys in a capital purpose reserve fund to another reserve fund or account, provided that all projects for which the reserve fund was established have been completed;

-(b) transfer moneys in a non-capital purpose reserve fund to another reserve fund or account; and

-(c) borrow moneys from a reserve fund where not immediately required, on condition that the First Nation repay the amount borrowed plus interest on that amount at a rate that is at or above the prime lending rate set from time to time by the principal banker to the First Nation, no later than the time when the moneys are needed for the purposes of that reserve fund.

-(4) As an exception to paragraph (3)(c), where the FMB has

-- (a) assumed third-party management of the First Nation's local revenue account, and - (a) determined that moneys must be borrowed from a reserve fund to meet the financial obligations of the First Nation, the FMB may, acting in the place of Council, borrow moneys from a reserve fund by expenditure law.
+- (1) Reserve funds established by Council must - (a) be established in an expenditure law; and - (b) comply with this section. - (2) Except as provided in this section, moneys in a reserve fund must be deposited in a separate account and the moneys and interest earned on it must be used only for the purpose for which the reserve fund was established. - (3) Council may, by expenditure law, - transfer moneys in a capital purpose reserve fund to another reserve fund or account, provided that all projects for which the reserve fund was established have been completed; - (b) transfer moneys in a non-capital purpose reserve fund to another reserve fund or account; and - (c) borrow moneys from a reserve fund where not immediately required, on condition that Kanaka repay the amount borrowed plus interest on that amount at a rate that is at or above the prime lending rate set from time to time by the principal banker to Kanaka, no later than the time when the moneys are needed for the purposes of that reserve fund. - (4) As an exception to paragraph (3)(c), where the FMB has - (a) assumed third-party management of Kanaka's local revenue account, and - (b) determined that moneys must be borrowed from a reserve fund to meet the financial obligations of Kanaka, the FMB may, acting in the place of Council, borrow moneys from a reserve fund by expenditure law.